Weapons in Star Trek: Dreadnought

 Dreadnought was a Cardassian self-guided missile, containing one thousand kilograms of matter, and another thousand of antimatter.
 Tuvok describes this as enough to destroy a small moon.
 Although described as a self-guided missile, in practice Dreadnought functions much like an autonomous starship, and it even had life support capability on board.
 It possesses shields, phasers, a complement of quantum torpedoes, a Thoron shock emitter, a plasma wave weapon, engines capable of reaching at least Warp 9, and a sophisticated computer AI.
 It appears in the Voyager episode of the same name.
-It had been captured by the Maquis due to a failed detonator and reprogrammed to attack its original creators.
+It had been captured by the Maquis due to a failed detonator and reprogrammed to attack its original creator.
 It was dragged into the Delta Quadrant in much the same manner as Voyager, and when unable to resolve the unforeseen situation it locked on to a planet that was similar to the one it was programmed to target, but which was inhabited by innocents.
 Dreadnought was equipped with an exceptionally sophisticated artificial intelligence, capable of "paranoia" to a certain degree, as when reprogrammer B'Elanna Torres attempted to prevent it from destroying the innocent planet, it came to the conclusion that she had been captured by her Cardassian enemies and forced to make up a story to prevent the attack; it then pretended to follow her commands and shut down, only to re-activate and continue its mission once she was no longer aboard.